House of Commons photo

 Recently, an important project came to fruition in this community.
 Fifteen years ago Wakefield had a dream to have its own multi-functional community centre, and through hard work it was officially opened last Saturday.

-This beautiful state of the art building would not have been possible if it were not for the involvement of countless volunteers.
-In particular, I would like to mention the amazing collaborative work of the volunteers and board members of the Wakefield La Pêche Community Centre Cooperative and of its president Stephen Sabean.
-Mention must also be made of MNA Stéphanie Vallée, the mayor of La Pêche, Robert Bussière, municipal councillor Louis Rompré, and Caisse populaire Desjardins de Masham-Luskville.
+This beautiful state-of-the-art building would not have been possible if it were not for the involvement of countless volunteers.
+In particular, I would like to mention the amazing collaborative work of the volunteers and board members of the Wakefield La Pêche Community Centre Cooperative and of its president, Stephen Sabean.
+Mention must also be made of MNA Stéphanie Vallée; the mayor of La Pêche, Robert Bussière; municipal councillor Louis Rompré; and Caisse populaire Desjardins de Masham-Luskville.

 I extend my congratulations to all.

-Government Expenditures November 25th, 2011
+Government Spending November 25th, 2011

 Mr. Speaker, this government should put its rhetoric aside and think about the families who need government services.
 Departments are announcing huge cuts without telling us where they will be made.
 Human Resources and Skills Development Canada, Infrastructure Canada, Industry Canada and Fisheries and Oceans Canada have all announced cuts, but they are not saying where the millions will be cut.